OneRaynyDay/oneraynyday.github.io/_posts/2020-09-30-Interviewing-During-Covid.md

 I also spent a few days on problems elsewhere:

 - [Codejam problems](https://codingcompetitions.withgoogle.com/codejam/archive).
 Round 1 and 2 are feasible, but round 3 was very difficult.
 I'd suggest studying round 1's if you only care about interviews.
 - [Codeforce contests](https://codeforces.com/).
-There are 3 tiers(or Divs, as they call it), and for interviews I suggest Div 1 and Div 2.
-Don't bother with the D+ questions in Div 2.
+There are 3 tiers(or Divs, as they call it), and for interviews I suggest Div 3 and Div 2.
+Don't bother with the D+ questions in Div 2, and definitely don't bother with Div 1.

 ## Systems Design